MentallyQuill/ST-Wandlight/README.md

 **Or use a leading litary model to write your starter.**

-*Create a SillyTavern story opener in the prose style of Harry Potter: It's late January of their 6th year, a cold winter morning.
+Prompt: *Create a SillyTavern story opener in the prose style of Harry Potter: It's late January of their 6th year, a cold winter morning.
 Hermione is quietly studying in the library.
 Set the scene with detail and Hermione's state of mind.
 (3rd person limited)*

 > Do not write your starter in casual, chat-like, or roleplay-heavy prose unless that's the style you want the entire story written in.